NNDB

 Father: Eugene Ezra Hackman (newspaper pressman)

-Mother: Lyda (Gray) Hackman
+Mother: Lyda Gray

 Brother: Richard Hackman (b.
 1942)

 Wife: Fay Maltese (bank clerk, dated 1953-56, m.
 1-Jan-1956, sep.
 1982, div.
-1986, three children)
+1986, two daughters, one son)

-Daughter: Elizabeth Hackman (with Maltese)
+Daughter: Elizabeth Hackman

 Son: Christopher Hackman (b.
-1960 with Maltese)
+1960)

-Daughter: Leslie Hackman (with Maltese)
+Daughter: Leslie Hackman

-Wife: Betsy Arakawa (health club worker, b.
-1961, cohanited 1984-91, m.
+Wife: Betsy Arakawa (health club worker, cohabited 1984-91, m.
 Dec-1991)

 University: Journalism, University of Illinois